We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Drive to the Drakensberg (approx 305 km / 3 h 45 mins).
 Montusi Mountain Lodge offers genuine hospitality in the tranquillity of one of the most beautiful settings in South Africa.

-Drive to Durban (approx 300 km / 3 h 30 mins).
+After breakfast drive to Durban (approx 300 km / 3 h 30 mins).
 With over 320 days of sunshine per year, Durban is a holidaymakers' paradise.
 The 6 km 'Golden Mile' of beaches are packed with sun worshippers throughout the year, while the warm waters of the Indian Ocean entice swimmers, surfers, diversand other watersport enthusiasts.

 St Lucia Wetland Park

-Transfer back to the secure parking, where you will pick up your car and drive to Mkuze (approx 135 km / 2 h 30 mins).
+Drive to Mkuze (approx 135 km / 2 h 30 mins).
 Ghost Mountain Inn is the perfect setting to experience more of the allure of KZN in stylish comfort.

-Allow about an hour to drive to the Pakamisa Game Reserve.
+After breakfast check out and allow about an hour to drive to the Pakamisa Game Reserve.
 Pakamisa is home to a collection of magnificent Arabian Horses and there are few greater thrills than exploring the wild African bush on horseback.

 Pakamisa Game Reserve